SAP-samples/teched2023-XP264/exercises/ex2/README.md

 <br><img src="/exercises/ex2/images/SCICockpit.png" width="70%">

-2. Choose the menu item **"Applications & Resources" --> "Password Policies"**
+2. Choose the menu item **Applications & Resources --> Password Policies**

 <br><img src="/exercises/ex2/images/ex2pp1.png" width="70%">

-3. Click on the button **"Add Custom Policy"**.
+3. Click on the button **Add Custom Policy**.

 <br><img src="/exercises/ex2/images/ex2pp2.png" width="70%">

-4. The dialog **"Custom Password Policy"** is displayed
+4. The dialog **Custom Password Policy** is displayed

 <br><img src="/exercises/ex2/images/ex2pp3.png" width="70%">

-5. Set the policy strength to 3.
+5. Set the policy strength to **3**.
 This implies that this policy has a higher priority than the existing policies "Standard" and "Enterprise".
 This becomes relevant when a user accesses applications with different password policy requirements.
 A password policy with strength 3 will also be accepted by applications that require strength 1 or 2.

 💡 Identity Authentication service does not measure the strength of the policy that you define.
 It is up to you do decide, which properties are required for a password to be considered strong